incredibleLeitman/PhysicsGame/README.md

 **- Hooke’s Lap/Damping**

 *A damped pair of scales.
 When you push one down, the other goes up, they wobble and then damp.
 A body of water represented by a line renderer, the surface splashes when you jump on it*

 **- Galilean Relativity**

 *Working moving platforms in which your normal physics, gravity, drag apply from your typical frame of reference into your new frame and you correctly inherit the velocity of your parent with physics (not through trying to use parenting or moving by transform)*

-I tried to implement a moving frame of reference in FloatingArena.cs.
-Floating arena moves at a constant velocity, I wanted to show that Rad Boar would have his normal expected velocity + the velocity of the Floating Arena to demonstrate relativity.
-Unfortunately when I tried adding on the velocity every frame or parenting him to the object, this did not solve the problem, and he accelerates instead of appearing to move normally in his local frame.
+``Plattform.gs`` moves (defined by it’s mode) at a constant velocity.
+If Player.gd touches the top surface (one way collision) the current platform velocity is set as ground_velocity which is used as target for the drag lerp.
+The ground which the player stands on is constantly monitored to determine velocity changes of the plattform as well as falling/jumping off.

 **- Centrifugal/Coriolis correction**

 *When you’re standing on a rotating moving platform, your frame of reference is rotating.
-You can make your character stay on a rotating platform correctly by simulating the Centrifugal force.
-Likewise if you simulate the Coriolis force they can walk along the middle without veering to one side.
+You canmake your character stay on a rotating platform correctly by simulating the Centrifugal force.Likewise if you simulate the Coriolis force they can walk along the middle without veering to one side.
 No need to do both, one is fine if this topic is selected.*

 **- Cross products in Physics (3D)**

 *Throw an object and have it spin towards the right direction depending on the view angle and where you project it*

 **- Projectile Motion**

 *A projectile launcher with a fixed velocity that can calculate the correct angle at which to project something in order to hit a target (or the character) Or e.g. a Deterministic parabolic arc simulator that will show where an object flies before it is fired*

 **- Pendulums**

 *Pendulums that correctly oscillate with angular velocity showing a correct period depending on the length.
 Bonus if you go full gyro*

 **- Advanced slope physics**

 *Slope physics where, upon running up slopes of different heights, you will either manage to walk up (albeit slower) or you will slide down depending on the angle.
 Standing still on slopes and railings when no input is detected instead of sliding down.*

 **- Hooke’s Law AND Pendulum**

 I added a rope that you can swing on in Pendulum.cs.
 Not only does it swing with a period based on the length, but the rope itself is stretchy and oscillates when you jump on it, eventually reaching 0 due to damping!

 <a name="euler-grp" />